socialat/interns/README.md

 Eg.
 I've seen people keep their profile as a mystery or don't even mention in their application/resume.
 Linkedin profiles with no profile picture or unrelated picture would be rejected immediately.

-4. Don't Github account if there is no activity.
+4. Don't mention Github account if there is no activity.

 Eg.
 Many students mention their Github accounts, but neither there is any profile picture, nor any project.